apostrophecms/apostrophe-documentation/tutorials/getting-started/schema-guide.md

 `integer` adds an editable integer field to the schema.
 You may set minimum and maximum values using the `min` and `max` options.
 Any fractional part is discarded.

+If you want a full date and time field you can use `integer` and set its value with `new Date()`, for instance.
+It will become a [MongoDB Date BSON type](https://docs.mongodb.com/manual/reference/bson-types/#date) on the database, wich is a 64 bit integer.

 Example:

 ```javascript